cyber-anarchy/destiny-matrix/README.md

 # destiny-matrix
 A graphical C application that computes the Destiny Matrix, implemented using the Raylib graphics library.

-In order to compile main.c you need raylib library.
+In order to compile main.c you need Raylib library.